cristalinanguyen/CMSI401-402/README.md

 ```
 pip install mysql-connector-python flask flask_cors
 ```
-3. Check that the Flask backend work:
+3. Check that the Flask backend works (this should return JSON data):

 http://127.0.0.1:5000/residents